Beach Life: Gameplay

-Development
+Development and release

-Project leader Steve Beverley stated that the idea of Beach Life came from "toying with the idea of creating a 'people-watching' simulation game" inspired by the party culture of Ibiza and Aya Napa.
+Project leader Steve Beverley stated that the idea of Beach Life came from "toying with the idea of creating a 'people-watching' simulation game" inspired by the party culture of Ibiza and Aiya Napa.
 Deep Red Games pitched this idea to Eidos Interactive executive Ian Livingstone, who supported the convergence of "cheap booze, loud music, romance, polluted water, mosquitoes, hot sun (and) beach volleyball" as "the perfect experience to simulate in a game".
 The developers of Beach Life stated the isometric graphics were inspired by Commandos 2 and Desperados: Wanted Dead or Alive, and the features of the game were influenced by The Sims: Hot Date and RollerCoaster Tycoon.

 Despite receiving a mild ESRB classification rating of 'Teen', Beach Life was marketed in Europe as an adult game, with a far more suggestive cover and marketing than the US version.
 Project lead Steve Beverly stated the studio was "exploring the fine line" between the adult innuendo and a more family-friendly content rating.
 Reviewers observed many of the "gaudy, voyeuristic details" implied by the marketing were not, in fact, depicted in the game.
 Brett Todd of GameSpot noted "the closest you get to adult content here are the bikini babes on the box cover".
+The game was released for exclusively for Windows in 2002 in Europe on September 6, North America on September 10, and Australia on September 27.